 - Measure What Matters to Stay Ahead of Threats: A security plan is only effective if you can prove it works.
 Use key performance indicators (KPIs) and regular security audits to measure performance, identify vulnerabilities, and make data-driven decisions.
 This proactive approach ensures your security strategy evolves and remains effective against new challenges.

-What Are the Top Security Threats for Manufacturing Facilities?
+What Are the Biggest Security Threats to Manufacturing?

 When you think about security for your manufacturing plant, you might picture a fence and a few cameras.
 But the reality is much more complex.
 The threats facing your facility are a mix of old-school risks and modern digital dangers, coming from both outside your walls and from within.
 A truly secure facility needs a plan that addresses all of these angles, from preventing a simple break-in to stopping a sophisticated cyber-attack.